Delta, American and United suspend flights between US, China

-NEW YORK (AP) — Delta, American and United said Friday they will suspend all flights between the U.S. and mainland China, following the lead of several major international carriers that have stopped flying to China as the coronavirus outbreak continues to spread.
+NEW YORK (AP) — Delta Air Lines and American Airlines said Friday they will suspend all flights between the U.S. and China, making them the first U.S.-based airlines to do so and joining several international carriers that have stopped flying to China as the coronavirus outbreak continues to spread.

+United Airlines announced that it will suspend flights to Beijing, Shanghai and Chengdu but continue flights to Hong Kong.

-American announced that it would stop flying to mainland China starting Friday and running through March 27.
-Delta and United planned to wait until Feb.
-6 to give employees and passengers there more time to leave the country.
-United’s suspension will last until March 28; Delta’s until April 30.
+American said it will stop flying to China starting Friday and running through March 27.
+Delta plans to wait until Feb.
+6 to suspend China operations to help travelers there leave the country, then stop the flights through April 30.

+United said its action would run until March 28.
+On Thursday, United had announced plans to suspend most of its China routes but continue a few.

 All three carriers said they were responding to a sharp drop in demand for the flights and Thursday’s U.S. State Department advisory telling Americans not to travel to China because of the outbreak.
 International experts have labeled the coronavirus a global public-health emergency.

 American was under extra pressure after the union representing its pilots sued to halt the flights and told its members not to operate flights to China because of the health risks.
-The Association of Flight Attendants union asked the federal government to order the airlines to stop China flights.
+The largest flight attendants’ union also urged the U.S. carriers to stop flying to China.

 As the number of flights in and out of China dwindles, passengers on the planes that are still flying face an eerie scene.

-On a flight from Shanghai to New York, nobody spoke for fear of spreading germs, and flight attendants donned masks to serve drinks to passengers, who were also wearing masks.
-A woman who flew 14 hours from Shanghai to New York said she changed her mask every four hours to make sure it was clean.
+On a flight from Shanghai to New York, nobody spoke for fear of spreading germs.
+Flight attendants donned masks to serve drinks to passengers, who were also wearing masks.
+A woman who flew 14 hours from Shanghai to New York said she changed her white face mask every four hours to make sure it was clean.

 At Hazrat Shahjalal International Airport in Bangladesh, passengers arriving from Beijing on Wednesday walked through thermal scanners to check for fevers.
 As their disembodied faces appeared on a nearby screen, most of their heads looked green, indicating a normal body temperature, but the machine beeped loudly when one man’s forehead appeared red.
 He was shuttled to the side where a woman took his temperature with a device shaped like a bar code scanner.